 Housing Benefit if you rent from a family member or ex-partner

-You can not always claim housing benefit for rent you pay to someone in your family, or to an ex-partner.
+You can’t always claim housing benefit for rent you pay to someone in your family, or to an ex-partner.

 Renting from a family member who lives in the same home